Davepool-00/FoodDonationWasteTracker/README.md

 Running backend

-in backend folder run python manage.py runserver
-This will start the server at http://127.0.0.1:8000/
+in backend folder run "python manage.py runserver" This will start the server at http://127.0.0.1:8000/

-in frontend folder run npm start
+in frontend folder run "npm start"